BeyondIntractability.org BeyondIntractability.org

 What the Media Can Do

 The media should use positive images to promote understanding and cultural sensitivity.
 The more groups and individuals are exposed to positive media messages about other cultures, the less they are likely to find faults with one another -- particularly those communities who have little access to the outside world and are susceptible to what the media tells them.
-See the section on stereotypes in this volume to learn more about how the media perpetuate negative images of different groups.
+See the section on stereotypes to learn more about how the media perpetuate negative images of different groups.

 What the Educational System Can Do